Cooking My Dreams

 • White Chocolate.
 You can add white chocolate chips layered on top of the mascarpone cream to give it an additional texture and taste that will work great with strawberries.

-• Limoncello.
-Use Limoncello liqueur in place of the lemon juice for the strawberry sauce to dip the ladyfingers in for a delicious boozy twist.
+• Boozy.
+Use Limoncello liqueur or orange liqueur (like Grand Marnier or Cointreau) in place of the lemon juice for the strawberry sauce to dip the ladyfingers in for a delicious boozy twist.

 • Egg-Free.
 If you don't feel comfortable eating raw eggs (even if pasteurized), or if you want to serve this to pregnant women or children, you can fully skip the eggs and make the cream with only mascarpone and whip cream.